powenn/pinera1n/README.md

 ## Things you need(hardware and mobian image)
 - [A pinephone](https://www.pine64.org/pinephone/)
-- [A usb-c docking bar (contain usb-A to lighting and usb-c charging port,must use usb-A to lighting connect iphone)]
+- [A usb-c docking bar (contain usb-A to lighting and usb-c charging port,must use usb-A to lightning connect iphone)]
-- [usb-A to lighting]
+- [usb-A to lightning]
 - [charging supply with usb-c]
 - [micro sd] (optional)
 - [latest image release of mobian image](https://mobian-project.org)